 Drink water – at least 6/8 glass each day to flush out excess water and toxins.
 Not drinking enough water can cause bloating.
 Drinking a large glass of water can quickly relieve gas pain.

-Herbal tea – teas such as peppermint and ginger can help to relieve menopause bloating.
+Herbal tea – such as ginger can help to relieve menopause bloating.
 Although green tea contains caffeine it is a powerful diuretic so it can help to relieve bloating from excess fluid retention.
 Some green teas contain more caffeine than others with tea bags containing the most.
 Generally avoid black tea or those that contain caffeine.
+Be Slim Tea is offering our readers 20% off their detox slimming tea.
+Be Slim Tea helps to aid and soothe digestion, alleviate bloating, improve skin clarity, improve health and well-being and enhances weight loss.

 Avoid excessive consumption of caffeine and alcohol – both can be a cause of bloating.